The Finmagine Financials Tab

 The Financials tab — two sub-tabs (Charts and Statements) covering everything from visual trends to raw financial data

-The tab is split into two sub-tabs that work best together:
+The tab is split into three sub-tabs that work best in sequence:

 Sub-TabWhat It DoesWhen to Use It